spencertipping/bipolar/README.md

 ## Part 3: solving the problem
-+ [Neurotransmitters and metabolism](neurotransmitters.md): we can totally change that
++ [Neurotransmitters and metabolism](neurotransmitters.md): independent variables for drug users

 **TODO:** reflow these sections into the above structure